 Press the START button again and the word "5 Adj." screen will be displayed.
 Press the START button once more and the last five adjustment cycle times will be displayed in seconds.
-Press the START button once more and you will reach the units display toggle.
-Pressing 'Start' will toggle between inch and metric (mm for thickness and microns for runout) display modes.
-Press the START button one more time to enter Thickness Calibration mode.
-This is for G2X equipped lathes.
-Further information is found on page 50.

 Display of average compensation time of the last 5 successful compensation cycles.